PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What, oh?
 I forgot you were there.
 I find your question tiresome, so you should sleep," said the Wizard.
 With a wave of his hand rendered Asarah unconscious again.

-# 30 -- Rattick sneaks them in -- 939
+# 31 -- Rattick's Plan -- 939

-"I am a failure as hero," said Relan.
+Relan looked at the unconscious Orc and said, "I am a failure as hero."

 "You'll get no argument from me," said Boltac.
 "But don't feel bad.
 Most heroes are.
-Now what do we do about this?" he said motioning to the unconscious Orc lying on the ground.
+Now what do we do about this?" he said motioning to the Orc.

 "Kill him?"

 "Me or you, Mr. Hero?"

 Relan flinched a little at this.
-Boltac's face softened a little.
-He scratched the side of his round face.
+Boltac's expression softened and he scratched the side of his round face.
 "Well, figure they already know we're here.
 And one more Orc, won't make much of a difference."

 "But, you must kill him, Boltac, you must!" said Relan with great sincerity.

 "En-henh.
-We'll if it's so important to you, why don't you take my sword off your hip and cut him down."
-Boltac looked down at the Orc sleeping on the floor.
+Well, if it's so important to you, why don't you take my sword off your hip and cut him down."
+Boltac looked down at the Orc.
 As it slept, its terrible features somehow took on an innocence.
 When Relan did not speak, Boltac said, "Yeah, that's what I thought.
 Tie him tight, we'll leave him."

 "But how are we going to get out?
 It's a maze Boltac.
 A maze!" whined Relan.